digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/06-quickstart-makefile-primer.rst

    build-frontend: ## Build the frontend application
    @cd frontend && npm install && npm run build

-`.PHONY` is a special built-in target that is used to indicate that build-frontend is strictly a target name and does not correspond to a file [38]_.
+`.PHONY` is a special built-in target used to indicate that build-frontend is strictly a target name and does not correspond to a file [38]_.